 Provide teams with sustainable design narrative for project specific design criteria and locations that are based on past experience.
 This will include compiling regional specific information about local construction practices and material availability to ensure our sustainable design drivers are implemented within a context derived from the project location.

+Industry Advocacy

+Objectives:

-Industry Advocacy Objectives: As an industry leader, it is critical that SOM is plugged into the latest sustainable practices from both the design industry as well as the construction industry.
+As an industry leader, it is critical that SOM is plugged into the latest sustainable practices from both the design industry as well as the construction industry.
 By engaging with other design industry leaders, we hope to establish knowledge sharing pipelines to ensure that successful design approaches are being implemented across the broader design community.
 As part of this effort, structural engineers from SOM have committed to leadership positions on committees in SE2050 and continue to engage in other sustainable design communities such as Carbon Leadership Forum.
 Similarly, it is important that our group engage with general contractors and builders to not only identify new sustainable materials and construction practices, but also to understand the feasibility of implementing sustainable design solutions in practice.
 Internal Deliverables:

-To achieve the above industry advocacy goals, SOM will continue engaging with the sustainable design communities with the hopes of hosting and/or participating in inter-practice sustainable design workshops that allow knowledge sharing across firms.
+To achieve the above industry advocacy goals, SOM will continue engaging with the sustainable design communities with the hopes of hosting and/or participating in inter-practice sustainable design workshops to allow knowledge sharing across firms.
+SOM will also continue to engage local universities in sustainability workshops and lectures to bring embodied carbon to the forefront of prospective engineers and architects early in their studies.